cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - **Caller**
   - `EndBlock()` method of Governance module.
 - **Trigger Event**
-  - A governance proposal with `CreateConsumerChainProposal` as content has passed (i.e., it got the necessary votes).
+  - A governance proposal `CreateConsumerChainProposal` has passed (i.e., it got the necessary votes).
 - **Precondition**
   - True.
 - **Postcondition**